“It was informative, constructive and invaluable for me”Melanie Westlake, Head of Science, Saint Felix School

 You may also be interested in our INSET courses on Metacognition – click here

-- What does the research of Hattie and the EEF say – what’s effective/ what’s not and why?
+- What does the research of Hattie, Mercer and the EEF say – what’s effective/ what’s not and why?

-- Establishing a growth mindset and culture of active learning
+- Establishing a growth mindset and culture of collaborative learning

 - Tweaks to strategies to make your pupils work harder